contextworks/kohana-vkapi/readme.md

 A handly drop-in module that implements Vkontakte API.

-Requires OAuth2 implementation for the consumer.
+Requires OAuth2 token for authorization.